-To understand the limited power of the spell checker, enjoy the following poem, which has an intriguing literary history:
+To understand the limited power of the spell checker, enjoy the following poem, whose origins are unknown.

 I have a spelling checker